amccaugh/phidl/docs/index.rst

 Arc
 ***********

-The `pg.ring()` function creates an arc.
+The `pg.arc()` function creates an arc.
 The radius refers to the center radius of the arc (halfway between the inner and outer radius).
 The arc has two ports, `1` and `2`, on either end, allowing you to easily connect it to other structures.

 .. literalinclude:: gen_geometry.py
    :language: python